AlphaSentra/alphasentra-core/README.md

 source yenv/bin/activate

 ### 📌 Step 3: Install required packages
-pip install yfinance pandas numpy pykalman python-dotenv
+pip install yfinance pandas numpy pykalman python-dotenv statsmodels

-### 📌 Step 4: Set environment variables
+## Google Gemini API
 Create an .env in the root of the directory

 with the following lines